Public Adjuster Plymouth MN

 Minnesota winters guarantee ice dam formation on aging roofs, especially in Plymouth's 1980s-90s stock where insufficient attic ventilation and inadequate insulation compound the problem.
 Water seepage, ceiling stains, and drywall damage follow.

 Insurance carriers often deny ice dam claims as "lack of maintenance" or "poor ventilation."
-We challenge these denials under MN Statute §72A.201, proving that ice dams result from weather conditions—not negligence—and that covered water damage must be paid in full.
-We also ensure carriers cover structural repairs, insulation upgrades, and secondary mold remediation triggered by water intrusion.
+We challenge these denials by documenting that ice dams result from weather conditions — not negligence — and that resulting water damage is a covered peril under Minnesota homeowner policies.
+We also ensure carriers cover structural repairs, insulation replacement, and secondary mold remediation triggered by the water intrusion.

 Frozen Pipe & Burst Water